MacabreMarx/pandemonium/README.md

 # pandemonium
-This unholy repository has to bear the most morbid peaces of code.
+This unholy repository has to bear the most morbid pieces of code.